11 Methods to Maximize Physician Alignment & Improve Hospital/Physician Relations

 "The inability or unwillingness of some hospital executives to acknowledge or value physicians accordingly has negatively affected their careers, while the opposite is true for hospital leaders who understand the impact physicians have on their hospital’s success."

-"Clearly articulating a vision removes uncertainty and promotes the retention of physicians likely to buy-into the direction the facility is heading, while allowing those physician who may impede the facility from realizing its vision to move on.
+"Clearly articulating a vision removes uncertainty and promotes the retention of physicians likely to buy into the direction the facility is heading, while allowing physicians who may impede the facility from realizing its vision to move on.
 When developing an organizational vision, it is important to solicit physician opinions and allow physicians to have a direct influence on the direction the organization will take."